-By Sergio Duarte, Ambassador, former High Representative of the UN for Disarmament Affairs*
+By Sergio Duarte, Ambassador, former U.N.
+High Representative for Disarmament Affairs*

 By Ramesh Jaura